 There is an old church in Wengen Village which is a great vantage point to get some photos of the village and surrounding mountains.

-Getting back is very easy, just hop on board the yellow train again from Wengen to Lauterbrunnen, disembarking at the train station.
+Getting back is very easy, just hop on board the yellow train again from Wengen to Lauterbrunnen and disembark at the main Railway Station.

 Epic views in Wengen

 Wengen to Männlichen hike is another one of the best things to do in Lauterbrunnen, where an upward trail leaves from Wengen via the Eiger Ultra Trail.
 The full hike is 4.9 km that takes roughly 2-hours past some of the best scenery we’ve come across in the region.

 The route, however, is steep, and narrow, and may not be the best hike for beginners.

 Männlichen is one of the newer cable car routes to be included on the Jungfrau Travel Pass as a stop between Grindelwald, Wengen, and Grund, and it is possible to just start at Männlichen Cable Car Stop for the final stretch known as The Männlichen Royal Walk.

 There’s a nice crown at the top, and this hike (or upward stroll really) is only around 20-minutes, at the most, walking there and then less back.
 But many people will do similar where they take the cable cars to Männlichen before walking a more leisurely downhill route back to Wengen.

 There is also an alternative option from Männlichen with a hike to the pass at Kleine Scheidegg (1-hour 30 minutes) before following the downhill trek from Kleine Scheidegg (2-hours 30-minutes) back to Wengen.

 Contributed By: Allan Wilson – It’s Sometimes Sunny in Bangor.

 Wengen to Männlichen hike